omesagroup/omesa/index.md

   - Deliver a vendor agnostic capability model that can add tangible business value to organisations.
   - Bring back architectural best practices (based on real live experiences) into modern solutions that are suitable for organisations of any size and industry.

-## Fundamental Layers
+## Fundamental Building Blocks

-OMESA proposes the following fundamental layers:
+OMESA proposes the following fundamental building blocks:

 ![](/images/omesa_reference_arch_1.png)